ricklove/SimpleGameServer/Notes/Roadmap.md

 # Implement Key-Value Storage

+The previous implementation proved to be too complex.

+The below represents a complete replacement for the previous details.

+This will use Multiple Lineage Columns for the key instead of an Adjacency List with depth.

 ## Add Set and Get methods to ISimpleGameServer

 - void SetValue(Guid sessionToken, KeyValueScope scope, string key, string value);